EventzHorizon/EventzHorizon/README.md

 - **Custom Mugs:** Sip your favorite beverages from mugs that reflect your personality.
 - **Custom Stuffed Wrap Balloons:** Add whimsy to your celebrations with our custom balloons.

-## Getting Started

-1. Clone this repository to your local machine.
-2. Open `index.html` in your preferred web browser to explore our products and booking packages.

 ## Contributing